-Lirith designs and manufactures NDAA-compliant electronic speed controllers for US drone programs — engineered for defense environments, documented for procurement, and produced in the United States.
+Lirith designs and manufactures American-made, NDAA-compliant electronic speed controllers (ESCs) for US drone programs.
+Engineered for defense environments, documented for procurement, and produced in the United States.

-The United States has spent a decade watching adversaries dominate small-unmanned-systems manufacturing.
+The United States has spent a decade watching critical small-unmanned-systems manufacturing concentrate overseas.
 The NDAA and the American Security Drone Act have drawn a clear line: federal agencies cannot operate drones built with covered foreign components.
 That requirement has reshaped every bill of materials in the industry.

 Flight controllers, radios, and GPS modules now have credible American alternatives.
-The electronic speed controller does not.
-Nearly every ESC in commercial and military drones ships from Chinese factories, and every US drone OEM building for defense is scrambling to source a replacement that meets compliance and production-volume requirements.
+The propulsion chain (ESCs, motors, and propellers) does not.
+Nearly every ESC in commercial and military drones ships from overseas suppliers, and every US drone OEM building for defense is scrambling to source a replacement that meets compliance and production-volume requirements.

-Lirith was founded to close that gap — with ESCs designed, sourced, and manufactured in the United States, engineered to the reliability standards defense programs actually demand.
+Lirith was founded to close that gap: with propulsion components designed, sourced, and manufactured in the United States, engineered to the reliability standards defense programs actually demand.

-Every component source documented, audited, and verified against NDAA and ASDA requirements.
+Every component source documented, audited, and verified against NDAA, ASDA, and EO 13981 requirements.
 We provide full bills of material, certificates of conformity, and supply-chain traceability statements to every customer — the same package DoD primes ask for, ready from day one.

 Standard 30.5 mm mounting, machine-mountable pad-stack, consistent part sourcing across production runs, and a supply guarantee that lets our customers ship roadmaps without holding their breath.
 We ramp with you.